Pawan-142/Movie-recommender-system/README.md

    ```

 **Note**: When running the application for the first time, it may take some time as it creates necessary files and initializes the environment.

-Discover the joy of finding your next favorite movie with our Movie Recommender System!